Large Language Model Evaluation via Matrix Nuclear-Norm: Limitations

 \section{Limitations}

-Although Matrix Nuclear-Norm performs well in evaluating the performance of LLMs, it still has some limitations.
-First, since Matrix Nuclear-Norm's computation relies on the model's hidden states, the evaluation results are sensitive to both the model architecture and the training process.
-As a result, under different model designs or training settings, especially for models like GPT-1.3B and GPT-2.7B, inconsistencies in Matrix Nuclear-Norm's performance may arise, limiting its applicability across a wider range of models.
-Additionally, while Matrix Nuclear-Norm offers computational efficiency advantages over traditional methods, it may still face challenges with resource consumption when evaluating extremely large models.
-As model sizes continue to grow, further optimization of Matrix Nuclear-Norm's computational efficiency and evaluation stability is required.
+Although Matrix Nuclear-Norm (MNN) performs well in evaluating LLM performance, it has three main limitations.
+First, as MNN computation relies on hidden states, the results are sensitive to model architecture and training processes.
+This may cause performance inconsistencies across different model designs or training settings (particularly between Cerebras-GPT-1.3B and Cerebras-GPT-2.7B), potentially limiting broader applicability.
+Second, while MNN offers computational advantages over traditional methods, it may still face resource challenges when evaluating extremely large models, requiring further optimization for scalability.

+Third, our current implementation uses MNN primarily as an evaluation metric rather than a training objective.
+However, we recognize its potential for analyzing information compression dynamics during training, which could provide valuable insights into model optimization.
+Future work should explore this direction while addressing the method's sensitivity to architectural variations.

+Notably, despite observed anomalies in specific configurations, MNN demonstrates consistent computational efficiency and accuracy across various model sizes and data sampling strategies.
+We will enhance our discussion of these performance variations to better clarify the method's robustness boundaries and operational constraints.
+These limitations highlight the need for continued research into architecture-agnostic evaluation frameworks and optimized computation strategies as language models scale.